Tautulli/Tautulli/API.md

 ```
 Required parameters:
-    device_name (str):        The device name of the Tautulli Android App
+    device_id (str):          The unique device identifier for the mobile device
-    device_id (str):          The OneSignal device id of the Tautulli Android App
+    device_name (str):        The device name of the mobile device

 Optional parameters:
     friendly_name (str):      A friendly name to identify the mobile device
+    onesignal_id (str):       The OneSignal id for the mobile device

 Returns:
     None